-The common features of methods used to detect leaks is that they are almost always operator-dependent, require strict supervision and are often very messy.
+The common features of the methods used to detect leaks is that they are almost always operator-dependent, require strict supervision and are often very messy.
 The methods listed below will indicate a leak condition, but they will not accurately quantify the degree of leakage.

 Observation.
 The most common observation technique is to look for a bubble stream.
 A bubble stream is created by filling the component with pressurised gas, normally air or nitrogen, and immersed in a liquid, either water or acetone.
 A variation of the bubble-stream method is to use sealed components submerged in a liquid within an enclosed volume creating a vacuum at the surface of the liquid drawing the fluid into the closed device.
 This method is often used to soak-test parts over a prolonged period and then to visually check for condensation inside transparent parts.
 It is also used to check the weight of parts to ensure that the gas or liquid inside the component has not been forced out and vapour/liquid has not been forced inside.

 Chemical trace.
 Chemicals are added to the working media within an assembly prior to a functional test.
 If there is leak onto the surface of the component, the chemical can be readily seen when viewed using ultraviolet light.

 Chemical penetration.
 A chemical is sprayed onto one side of a component and through capillary action emerges on the opposite surface.
 This technique is also referred to as dye penetration.
 The difference between chemical trace and dye penetration is that the former is a trace substance in the fluid whereas the latter is coated onto the surface of the container.